guitarvydas/guitarvydas.github.io/_posts/2021-11-13-On Designing a DSL.md

 At what point do you stop planning and Just Use the thing?

 I don’t know, but I see a chasm between:
-1. straight-forward programming to solve a problem (using REGEXPs as a one tool, along with other tools)
+1. straight-forward programming to solve a problem (using REGEXPs as one tool, along with other tools)
-2. embarking on a mega-project to build a woo-woo scary app like a compiler[^1].
+2. embarking on a mega-project to build apparently woo-woo scary apps like compilers[^1].

 [^1]: Compilers are not difficult to build.
 They are simply big apps that contain lots of detail.